Dr. Patricia Levy has been in the field of social work for over thirty

 class titled Spirituality and Aging: The Empowering Relationship

-that focuses on culturally diverse views of healing.
+that focuses on spiritual beliefs and culturally diverse views of healing.

 The mother of